SheenaShahangian/CS601_TermProject_Shahangian/README.md

 * All pages are styled using the same single external stylesheet, per the recommendation provided during week 2.
 As it is quite long, I have used comments to organize the code and make the stylesheet easy and clean to navigate.
 Media styles for tablet screen sizes and mobile screen sizes are located at the bottom of the stylesheet for easy reference, and thorough comments are provided throughout those sections as well.

+* When running code through a validator, please note that two pages use Vue and thus will inevitably give HTML validation errors: these include shop.html and articles.html.

 ## The Intended Audience

 Before diving into how I've met and exceeded requirements, it's important to note who the intended audience of this website is.
 For a living, I am a professional photographer who specializes in photographing small weddings (referred to as elopements) in adventurous locations (e.g., the mountains).
 To use the industry terminology, I am what is called an "adventure elopement photographer."
-My business's website focuses solely on this, with the intent of functioning as a sales funnel to get clients to inquire and book with me.
-My business's website (not to be confused with this term project, to be clear) is not a portfolio, but rather what I refer to as my "inquiry machine."
+My business's website (not to be confused with this portfolio assignment) focuses solely on this, with the intent of functioning as a sales funnel to get clients to inquire and book with me.
+My business's website (again, not to be confused with this term project, to be clear) is not a portfolio, but rather what I refer to as my "inquiry machine."

 As such, before this course, I didn't really have a portfolio that showed off my overall creative skillset, beyond photographing adventure elopements.
 I, for example, also take and sell my landscape photographs.
 Furthermore, I am an avid traveler, and hope to provide travel advice and guidance to people visiting the mountain west.
 I'd love to have a portfolio that showcases that imagery and expertise.
 I also work as a freelance writer for a major wedding blog, and I want my portfolio to show off that work as well.
 In essence,  I wanted this term project to be my creative portfolio, showing off all the creative and artistic endeavors I work on as a creative professional.
 This site, while touching on my work as an adventure elopement photographer, is intended to go beyond that.
 It is intended to show that I am a well-rounded creative professional with a skill set beyond simply photographing weddings.